lobophf/happy/README.md

 $ cd happy
 $ npm i
 ```
 If everything goes well, several files will appear, and the server will be ready to start.
-To do this, run the following command:
+Therefore, run the following command:
 ```sh
 $ node src/server.js
 ```